-3. Proposal Submission
+3 Proposal Submission

-The counties require proposal submissions in both paper and electronic format.
-The submission of the electronically formatted version may be waived, at the discretion of the counties, when requested in writing by proposer at least twenty-four (24) hours prior to the submission deadline.
+Board/County prefers proposal submissions in electronic format.
+Vendors not capable of providing their submission electronically can arrange for hard copy drop off, when the request has been made by phone at least twenty-four (24) hours prior to the drop off time.
 The proposal must be prepared and submitted in accordance with instructions found in this Section.
 The proposal submission must be comprised of:

-Paper Copies of Proposal 1 Original Technical Proposal Signed 5 6 Copies of Original Technical Proposal Signed 6 1 Original Cost Proposal Signed 6 Copies of Original Cost Proposal Signed Electronic Copy of Proposal (disregard if waived) The electronic copy can be submitted via e-mail, CD-ROM, or Flash Drive.
+Electronic Copy of Proposal The electronic copy must be submitted via e-mail.
 The electronic copy can be PDF, Word, or Excel format, or other formats that are compatible with Microsoft Office.
-It is preferred that proposers submit Budget Submittals A1-A3 in Microsoft Excel format, the Technical Proposal in Microsoft Word format, and all other documents in PDF format.
+It is preferred that proposers submit Budget Submittals A1-A3 in Microsoft Excel format, the Technical Proposal in Microsoft Word format, and all other documents in PDF format. ----------------------------- --

-1. The original and all copies of the Technical and Cost Proposal shall be submitted in a sealed envelope, and labeled: "PROPOSAL ENCLOSED FOR RFP # 18-SFY-03 SUBMITTED BY [PROPOSER'S NAME HERE]."
-2. Proposals must be submitted no later than 10:00 a.m. on May 18, 2018.
+1. The electronic copy of the Technical and Cost Proposal shall be submitted via e-mail to Clark_Contract_Development@jfs.ohio.gov, and the subject line must read: "PROPOSAL ENCLOSED FOR RFP # 20-SFY-05 SUBMITTED BY [PROPOSER'S NAME HERE]."
+2. For vendors not capable of providing their proposal electronically, please contact Assistant Director, James Williams, at (937) 631-1209 to schedule an appointment to deliver a hard copy proposal.
+The request shall be made at least twenty-four (24) hours prior to the drop off time.
+The hard copy shall be submitted in a sealed envelope and labeled: "PROPOSAL ENCLOSED FOR RFP # 20-SFY-05 SUBMITTED BY [PROPOSER'S NAME HERE]."
+3. Proposals must be submitted no later than 10:00 a.m. on May 15, 2020.
 Faxed submissions will not be accepted.
-The counties will not consider a proposal submitted until the proposal is actually received by the counties in both the paper and electronic formats.
-There are no exceptions to this deadline, and proposals received after the deadline will not be considered.
-3. Proposals may be submitted via hand delivery or U.S. Mail (preferably certified).
-4. Counties are not responsible for proposals incorrectly addressed or for proposals delivered to any location other than the address specified on the cover sheet of this RFP.
-5. For hand delivery on the due date, proposers are to deliver the proposals to the address specified on the cover page of this RFP, Clark County Job & Family Services, 1345 Lagonda Avenue, Building C Lobby.
-When hand delivering on the due date, proposers should allow sufficient time for traffic delays, accidents, any lobby waiting time, and parking.
-6. Submission of a proposal indicates acceptance by the proposer of the conditions contained in this RFP, unless clearly and specifically noted in the proposal submitted and confirmed in the contract between the respective county and the proposer selected.
+There are no exceptions to this deadline, and proposals received after the deadline will be immediately rejected.
+4. Boards/Counties are not responsible for proposals incorrectly addressed or for proposals delivered to any location other than the e-mail address specified on the cover sheet of this RFP.
+5. Submission of a proposal indicates acceptance by the proposer of the conditions contained in this RFP, unless clearly and specifically noted in the proposal submitted and confirmed in the contract between the respective Board/County and the proposer selected.

-4. Proposal Review, Scoring, and Contract Award
+4 Proposal Review, Scoring, and Contract Award